acs2325/DisplacedLeptonsBDT/README.md

 ## Input files

+If you are working on xenia (the Nevis cluster) the microntuples are stored under `/data/acs2325/DispLepNtuples/MicroNtuples`.
-The microntuples are stored on lxplus under  `/eos/user/a/ancsmith/DispLepNtuples/MicroNtuples`.
+The microntuples are stored on lxplus (CERN cluster) under  `/eos/user/a/ancsmith/DispLepNtuples/MicroNtuples`.

 In the `/signal/` directory you can find a grid of signal points with varying mass and lifetime parameters.
 For instance `200_0_10.root` contains events with selectron pair production, where each selectron has a mass of `200`  GeV and `10` ns mean lifetime.